EXCITING ♣ INCREDIBLE ♣ AWESOME!!!

 While many of these areas are still a work in progress, Strube outlined the general requirements of each condition, and the progress made towards meeting/exceeding each condition.

-In honor of the corps’ Irish roots, Pioneer is planning to return to the streets in March to perform in one of the major St. Patrick’s Day Parades in the region.
+In honor of the corps’ Irish roots, Pioneer is planning to return to the streets on March 17th, 2019 to perform in the Chicago Southside Irish Parade!

-Participation in the parade will be open to 2018 Pioneer members, Pioneer alumni, staff, volunteers, as well as supporters of the organization.
+Participation in the parade will be open to Pioneer alumni, staff, volunteers, as well as supporters of the organization.
 Persons interested in participating in the parade can complete the Parade Application by clicking on the button below.

 The repertoire for the parade will consist of “Garry Owen” and “Stars and Stripes”.
 PDF Copies of these songs can be downloaded in advance via the links below: